 Add the following natural foods to your diet

 8. Cooked tubers – Sweet potatoes, yucca, and taro root are a great source of vitamins and minerals.
-That’s because their roots have strong absorption abilities and draw water and minerals from the soil for nourishment.also, They’re also high in fiber that feeds your good gut bugs.
+That’s because their roots have strong absorption abilities and draw water and minerals from the soil for nourishment.
+They’re also high in fiber that feeds your good gut bugs.

 9. Leafy Greens – Romaine, red & green leaf lettuce, kohlrabi, mesclun, spinach, endive, butter lettuce, parsley, fennel, and seaweed/sea vegetables are all great to add to a lectin-free diet.
 They are high in nutrients and incredible for your health.
-To boot, they are very filling, especially if you drizzle olive or avocado oil on them!
+To boot, they are very filling, especially if you drizzle olive or avocado oil over them!

-10. Cruciferous & other great vegetables – Load up on broccoli, cauliflower, and Brussels sprouts.
+10. Cruciferous & other great vegetables – Load up on broccoli, cauliflower, and brussel sprouts.
 And include these lectin-free veggies in your diet as often as you like: asparagus, garlic, celery, mushrooms, and onion.
 They are full of fiber and polyphenols.